php-http/documentation/discovery.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you get an error saying "*Could not find resource using any discovery strategy.*" it means that all the discovery [#strategies]_ have failed.
+If you get an error saying "*Could not find resource using any discovery strategy.*" it means that all the discovery :ref:`strategies <discovery-strategies> have failed.
 Most likely, your project is missing the message factories and/or a PRS-7 implementation.
 See the :doc:`user documentation <httplug/users>`.

 To resolve this you may run